 Get a head start on the festive season at Canary Wharf, where the ice rink opens on Halloween!
 Surrounded by glittering skyscrapers, this is London’s answer to The Rink at Rockefeller Center in New York.
-The pop-up bar by the rink offers the latest inventive cocktails while the neighbouring shopping mall is a great place to get a little holiday shopping done.
+The pop-up bar by the rink offers the latest inventive cocktails while the neighboring shopping mall is a great place to get a little holiday shopping done.

 The London Eye

 Dates to be announced

 Just a stone’s throw away from the German-style Christmas Market at Southbank, the ice rink at the London Eye is the perfect way to cap off a day of shopping and sightseeing in the UK capital.
 Get the most out of your trip by pairing a skating session with a trip on the London Eye, which offers spectacular panoramic views of London.